CaptainFuzzz/LawsonAirToolSet/README.md

 ```
 # Updating and Changing Pre-existing products:

-By using an **.xml** export file and a **.csv** file the program can change/update different aspects of products.
-These changes are then exporting as a new **.xml** file for importing to either of the websites.
+By using a **.xml** export file and a **.csv** file the program can change/update different aspects of products.
+These changes are then exported as a new **.xml** file for importing to either of the websites.

 &nbsp;